 One of the best ways to pay off your student loans is to earn more through negotiating.
 If you haven’t done so already, negotiate a raise with your employer.

 Make sure you make your case as to why it’s worth it and set up a meeting at a good time of year to help your chances.

 80. Use an inheritance

-If you received an inheritance after a family member passed, you can use that extra money to pay down student loans.
+If you received an inheritance or cash windfall after a family member passed, you can use that extra money to pay down student loans.
 That extra money won’t be coming from your typical budget so can make even more of an impact on your debt.

 81. Ask for cash for holidays and birthdays

 If your mom or Aunt Sally keep asking what you want for your birthday or Christmas, say you’d love help with your student loan payments or that you’d prefer cash.